Student Life | An Abundant Amount of Choices to Get Involved

 Power of the Pen is a statewide competition for creative writers.
 Each school enters one team of six students for seventh and eighth grades.
 Writers compete at the district, regional and state levels.

 Drama Club is open to students in grades 6 through 8.
-The club promotes interest in theatre and cultural arts with the presentation of one musical drama each February.
-The school hires professional directors, musicians, lights and sound people.
+The club promotes interest in theatre and cultural arts with the presentation of one musical drama each school year.
+The school hires professional directors, musicians, lights, and sound people.
 We partner with Independence Schools to perform in their auditorium.